 This section describes in detail the identifying variables, research subjects, instruments, and methods, including the statistical analysis techniques used (in a maximum of 10% of the total manuscript pages).
 This section should inform the reader about the types and methods used by the authors in this study.
 Accurate and appropriate information should be ensured for further research.
 Quoting definitions directly from the books should be avoided in this section.

 In the Findings section, descriptive statistics, assumption tests, and hypothesis tests are presented along with the analysis in a sequential or integrated manner (no more than 15% of the entire manuscript).
 Thus, this section must contain data analysis results.
 If possible, tables/graphs/figures/ that contain interpretations of data analysis should be attached to make the data analysis can be easily understood.
 Tables/graphs/figures may not contain raw data that has not been analyzed.

 This section should critically explore the research findings, how the findings are related to the previous studies, and the relevance of literature/sources (should be at least 45% of the entire manuscript).
 This section allows you to present a substantial interpretation of the results of the analysis and comparison with previous studies based on a review of relevant, the most recent, and the main literature of the past 10 years.

-Conclusion must answer the research objectives which is a summary of research findings.
+The conclusion must answer the research objectives which is a summary of research findings.
 The conclusion should be presented in a short, clear, and concise manner based on research findings and discussion and written in paragraph form (not numerical), consisting of the synthesis of findings from data analysis and discussion and highlighting findings new contribution to the development of psychology as a science.